cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 	from cpi-core webdav, only public template possible ? validate publication state (instant OK for registering, need to wait for the ssvm (secondary storage vm) to copy the template connectivity issue when cloudstack tries asynchronously to copy template : vlan opened, dedicated chunk encoding compatible spring boot endpoint
-	(workaround: mock template mode in cpi. copies an existing template and use it as a stemcell image)

 	add a garbarge collection mechanism to the webdav server (remove old templates when consumed by cloudstack)

 * use isolated / dedicated networks for bosh vms [avanced-network](http://www.shapeblue.com/using-the-api-for-advanced-network-management)